MysteriousJ/Joystick-Input-Examples/README.md

 So what of generic HID devices?
 How do we correctly map inputs when they could be anything?

 ### Controller Database
 SDL's Game Controller interface brings the idea of expressing every controller one could possibly plug into a PC in terms of an XBox controller.
 They crowd-sourced a database that maps hardware IDs to button configurations, eliminating the headaches of generic input.
 You can then apply your game's own mapping, and effectivly only worry about xbox controllers while support many more than that.
+Another advantage is more accurate names to display to users; the Playstation 4 controller calls itself "Wireless Controller", but a database can call it "PS4 Controller" or "Dualshock 4."

 SDL includes the database in its source code and is ready to go if you use the Game Controller interface.
 You can also download the database and parse it yourself if you're not using SDL: https://github.com/gabomdq/SDL_GameControllerDB

 The one problem with the database approch is that it doesn't work with USB converters that support multiple types of controllers.
 The device only has one hardware ID for all the controllers.
 For example, I have a converter which supports PS2, Gamecube, and origonal XBox controllers: https://www.mayflash.com/Products/UNIVERSAL/PC035.html
 Somebody at some point made an entry in the SDL database for this device, and mapped it for gamecube controllers.
 I use it for a PS2 controller, so the mapping is totally wrong and renders some buttons unusable.
 Still, the database approch will work fantastically well for nearly all of your players.